Last Updated on January 11, 2023 by admin

 sudo add-apt-repository ppa:gezakovacs/ppa

 Now, run the following command to install Unetbootin in Ubuntu.

 sudo apt-get update

 sudo apt-get install unetbootin

-Gnome Multi-Write is a tool developed by official Gnome project team.
-One of the amazing feature of this tool is that it can be used to write an ISO file to multiple USB devices at once.
+Gnome Multi-Write is a tool developed by the official Gnome project team.
+One of the amazing features of this tool is that it can be used to write an ISO file to multiple USB devices at once.

 You can download the Gnome Multi-Write from the source below.